Looking for the most comprehensive list of national parks in the movies?

 The Film Also Included Brad Pitt

 Believe it or not, the film also included Brad Pitt, but who was paying any attention to him anyway?
 Here’s something that you may not know.
 Pitt was only paid $6,000 for his role in this film.
-Try getting him that cheap these days!
+Try getting him for $6,000 these days!

 Thelma and Louise was a buddy film where the two pals were actually two gals and, if you’ve seen the film, you know these were no ordinary ladies.